 Our next stop was the quaint town of Pewsey.
 We’d picked it because it sounded sweet and had a canal basin (Pewsey Wharf) to look round.
 On arrival, it was clear Pewsey was a ‘one-horse-town’ where the said ‘horse’ had left years ago.
 I’m sure it’s a very nice place to live, but there wasn’t much going on – but bizarrely it did have a railway station (Nearby larger Marlborough hasn’t!).
 We parked in the town’s Co-Op car-park and started to explore…

-After a quick wander round the almost-deserted town, we discovered a pathway to a wood…
+After a quick wander around the almost-deserted town, we discovered a pathway to a wood…

 4.05pm: Our final stop was the previously mentioned Pewsey Wharf.
 If the fullness of the car-park was an indication of popularity, we were onto a good thing as we got the final space!